-You can also book day trips, group tour, or private tours to these Roman attractions.
-Rome travel wouldn’t be complete with a visit to the Vatican!
-After all it takes about 20 minute walk to cross the Vatican!
+You can also book day trips, group tours, or private tours to these Roman attractions.
+Your Rome itinerary or Rome travel wouldn’t be complete with a visit to the Vatican after all, it takes about a 20-minute walk to cross the Vatican!

 Visiting Vatican City is nothing short of a wonderful experience.
 Just remember that you will be turned away based on your dress code.
 Avoid anything revealing and short, and you are good to go.
 Be very careful with your belongings given that the city is a tourist attraction.
 Try to avoid visiting on Wednesdays due to the Papal Mass that will prevent you from going into the Sistine Chapel.
 Get the best experience at the Vatican using the information above and come back with great memories.

 I hope this solo travel guide to Vatican city blog gave you a rundown on what to expect.